 Husk Brooms primarily works with natural fibers like cotton, hemp, and linen.
-While these tools are functional and 100% compostable at end of life, their life expectancy is shorter than those of nylon fibers.
+While these tools are functional and 100% compostable at end of life, their life expectancy is shorter than those of plastic fibers.
 Organic fibers will naturally loose their strength over time.
+For those seeking a forever heirloom, choose waxed nylon cordage for no shrinkage.

 Broomcorn is a natural fiber and is not treated with any preservatives.
 It is not recommended leaving house brooms or cobweb brooms outside in the elements as they will most likely get moldy.
 To ensure a long lasting broom, please see the care guide below.